spirosdi/FrontEndChallenge_001/README.md

 In order to understand all this we offer you the following challenge.
 This is a simplified but illustrative case of the kind of situations we have to deal with in our daily basics.

 There is not time limitation but we suggest you to not spend more than a few hours on it.
-We are not looking for a bullet-proof solution we just want what it would be the first iteration, the first prototype version, the most basic implementation that "gets the thing done", use high level frameworks/libraries only if it makes sense for you.
+We are not looking for a bullet-proof solution we just want what it would be the first iteration, the first prototype version, the proof of concept, the most basic implementation that "gets the thing done".

 ## Challenge Description